heedrox/abbreviame/README.md

 # Installation & local execution

 If you have any question or you find a bug, please, let me know.
 If you want to contribute, go ahead and do it.
+If you want to do something similar with that code, DM me for help; especially if you belong to an underrepresented group in technology.
+I might not answer, but if I have time, I am willing to help.

 You can adapt this code to use any database or server.
 In my case, I use firebase, so this is a guide to make it work in firebase.